 To relate the mind map to life, Krasnic does an excellent job of attaching questions to each reading strategy to improve comprehension.
 For instance, when connecting what you’re reading to what you already know, two simple questions are “What do I already know about this topic?” and “What does this information remind me of?”
 The mere action of asking yourself questions, forces you to think about and process the information.
 In addition, the questions are intelligent ones that are worthy of answering.

-The way to view mind mapping is an additional took in your toolkit that will assist you in becoming more productive.
+The way to view mind mapping is an additional tool in your toolkit that will assist you to become more productive.
 I recommend Mind Mapping for Kids: How Elementary School Students Can Use Mind Maps to Improve Reading Comprehension and Critical Thinking by Toni Krasnic.